gShahr/Lowell-Showcase/README.md

   - CodeForces & LeetCode: solved various problems there

-    - Occasionally particpating in contests as well along with other
+    - Occasionally particpating in contests as well along with other things